token47/duetcfgen/README.md

 Sugestions are welcome.

-PS: please ignore the .py, .toml and .jinja files for now, it's an ongoing port to python, not yet functional.
+PS: the .py, .toml and .jinja files for a python port which is ongoing, but already functional